 In microelectronics, where the area means money, the capacitors are the bulkiest device.
-In a technology, the most important parameter is the capacitance density, depending on the application.
+In a technology, the most important parameter for capacitors is the capacitance density, depending on the application.
 This is how much fF can I integrate per squared micra.
 The density is measured in fF/µm² and varies from 0.2 to ~7, depending on the technology.

 How are the ideal Capacitors?

 let’s start with the ideal case….
 IC-Capacitors in silicon are far from being ideal… but how is an ideal cap?

 The properties of an ideal capacitor: